 but not at night.

-Not very much!
+Wildlife: There's not very much around here apart from flies!
 Don't imagine you're going to

-see 'roos bounding around; the few 'roos in the Red Centre are
+see 'roos bounding around; the few kangaroos in the Red Centre are

 nocturnal and will be lying in shade while you pass by.